Drug CHARGE LawyerS

 Very often, police make major mistakes when making a drug arrest and collecting evidence.
 Some examples include the following:

-Skilled, Professional Drug Defense in State and Federal Courts
+Skilled, Professional Drug Defense In State And Federal Courts

 The drug defense attorneys at the Louisiana Criminal Law Offices in Baton Rouge practice in both state and federal courts.
 Our lawyers are skilled at analyzing drug cases to identify errors or misconduct by police, which can be used to support a motion to suppress the evidence and other convincing proof that may result in charges being dismissed.